Share post:

 Transforming your second home in London into an Airbnb or short-term rental will generate significant profits.
 After all, London attracted 24 million tourists in 2024, with 20.9 million from overseas.

-Fortunately, platforms like Airbnb and property management companies like City Relay can help property owners transform their second homes into short-term rentals.
+Fortunately, platforms like Airbnb and property management companies can help property owners turn their second homes into short-term rentals.
 City Relay, in particular, can help with active property management, from guest communication to cleaning and maintenance to compliance with local regulations such as the 90-day rule.

 Mid-term letting